-“I can’t get the beauty of this place out of my mind,” Andy says, “The rugged cliffs, wet with ocean spray.
+“I can’t get the beauty of this place out of my mind,” Andy said, “The rugged cliffs, wet with ocean spray.
 Table Mountain, and for sure Victoria Falls and the Bridge, and the spray from the Falls.”

 You may have a point Andy, Red explains, Ewart Scott Grogan walked the continent of Africa, so horseback seems good enough for me or this eight seated Railway bike.

 “The Rovos is prepared to go,” Mathias proclaims, “To Soweto to meet my Poet friends, and we can go to my home for a while so you two can rest.
-Red the red carpet has been rolled out for you,” and Mathias laughs.
+Red the red carpet has been rolled out for you,” and Mathias laughed.

 “Nice this ‘Make Her Dash Train aka the Blue Train’ is beautiful inside and out,” Andy proclaimed as they boarded, “So where is the Tavern of the Seas’ car with the finest South African Wines?”
 Andy asked and laughed.
 Andy thought about the game ’Hide & Ghost Seek” and contemplated “Hide & Poet Seek like diamonds to extract them from where they be, so the world sees their poetic spiritual beauty.
-Andy thought this is why the call it the Tiffany train.
+Andy thought this is why they call it the Tiffany train.
 Found ya.

 “We know what we have accomplished Red,” Andy replied, “And Mathias is a gift to us and the World of Poetry, you’ll see Red, you’ll see, a mad scramble for historical Poetry & Poets we shall bring to the world.”